cyberark/conjur/CONTRIBUTING.md

 Use Ctrl-C to stop
 ```

-Then, using the `dev/cli` script, step into the Conjur container to run the cukes:
+Then, using the `dev/cli` script, step into the Conjur container to run the Cucumber tests:

 ```sh-session
 $ ./cli exec